Crystallographic actions on contractible algebraic manifolds: Introduction

 The second part of the theorem may be interpreted by deducing that every such action must necessarily be NIL-affine crystallographic and in this sense rigid (see Remark \ref{rmk: aftermain}).
-For an arbitrary polycyclic group $\Gamma$, we construct a crystallographic action on a contractible algebraic manifold and use this rigidity to conclude that $\Gamma$ admits a NIL-affine crystallographic action (see Theorem \ref{thm: action}).
+To illustrate the practicality of this result, for an arbitrary virtually polycyclic group $\Gamma$, we construct a crystallographic action on a contractible algebraic manifold and use this rigidity to obtain that $\Gamma$ admits a NIL-affine crystallographic action (see Theorem \ref{thm: action}).
+In this way, we give a new proof of the aforementioned result appearing in \cite{dek} and in \cite{baues}.

-As another application, we implement the theory in the case of NIL-affine crystallographic actions and prove that the generalized Auslander conjecture remains valid up to dimension six.
+Next, we specialize to NIL-affine crystallographic actions and show that the generalized Auslander conjecture remains valid up to dimension six.